 The district committees shall participate in the multiple district programs but shall have the latitude to develop programs suited to specific situations within the district.

-Effective in July 2013, Zone and Regions Chairs are considered members of the GMT/GLT committees per board policy.
+Effective in July 2013, Zone and Regions Chairs are considered members of the GAT committees per board policy.

 LIONS OPEN UNIVERSITY if held, shall be conducted by the Leadership chair, with location, subjects and requirements established each year.
 It shall be open at no cost to any Lion that wishes to attend and participate.
 The purpose is to further knowledge and supply information on many Lions subjects and to aid in the development of future leaders.